 Mechanistic and mathematical explanations are made out to be distinct types of explanation with rather different properties.
 Whether the relation between explanandum and explanans is symmetric or not is taken to be one important difference.
 I suggest that both types of expanation can be either symmetric or asymmetric, depending on the possible interventions we can do on the system, and the properties of the relation.
 It is the possibility of interventions that determines wheher the relation is causal or not.
-In nearly all the interesting cases of scientific explanation, mathematical and mechanistic explanation need to work together.
+In most interesting cases of scientific explanation, mathematical and mechanistic explanation need to work together.

 Idealization in Computational Models

 In a 2018 chapter about Explanation and Connectionist Models in The Routledge Handbook of the Computational Mind, I outline the computational modeling methods used in cognitive science, and contrast them with the simulation methods used in the physical sciences, as well as with the more detailed brain simulations sometimes used in neuroscience.
 I argue that connectionist models of cognition explain by instantiating idealized neural models, and demonstrating their properties.